maragraziani/multitask_adversarial/README.md

-example for EXPERIMENT_NAME='run01'

-train.sh run01

-results will be in folder results/run01

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request